Related: Posts on the Topic

-In my second non-fiction parenting book, Gifted, Bullied, Resilient, I explored the complex interaction of gifted kids and bullying/relational aggression.
-The book is unusual in that I address the issues in both traditional and non-traditional educational settings (i.e., homeschool co-ops).
+In my second non-fiction parenting book, Gifted, Bullied, Resilient (GHF Press, 2015), I explored the complex interaction of gifted kids and bullying/relational aggression in traditional and non-traditional education settings.

 Although researchers have given us some valuable information about why gifted kids are targeted and how they may experience relational aggression more deeply, I’m more interested in the stories of families who have overcome the pain of bullying and uncovering what techniques other parents can do to help provide comfort, relief, and resolution.
-(And, yes, I’m exploring what makes some gifted kids effective bullies, too.)
+(And, yes, I discuss in the book what makes some gifted kids effective bullies, too.)

 If you’re curious as to why I’d single out gifted/twice-exceptional (“2E”) kids for my research, please see the following links:

 - Study: Gifted children especially vulnerable to effects of bullying

 - 8 Ways Bullying Impacts the Gifted Student